 1997 - The Bachelor of Science in Business, the campus’ first four-year degree, was initiated and an associate degree program in Human Development and Family Studies was also put in place.

-2004 – The Bachelor of Arts in American Studies began in the fall bringing the total of four-year degrees students can complete at Penn State York to eight.
-(Bachelor of Arts in American Studies was discontinued in 2009).
+2004 – The bachelor of arts in American Studies began in the fall bringing the total of four-year degrees students can complete at Penn State York to eight.